Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Construction of the vertex test function

 Given $\gamma>0$, and using the local uniform continuity of $H_i$, we see that we have for $\eps$ small enough

 and using \eqref{eq::l10}, we get

 \paragraph{Step 4: Definition of $G$.} We set for $(x,y)\in J_i\times J_j$:

-From the properties of $G^0$, we recover all the expected properties of $G$ with $g(a)=g^0(a)-G^0(0,0)$.
-In particular from \eqref{eq::l11} and \eqref{eq::l12}, we respectively get the compatibility condition for the Hamiltonians \eqref{eq::17bis} and the compatibility condition on the diagonal \eqref{eq::85} for $\eps$ small enough. \end{proof}
+From the properties of $G^0$, we recover all the expected properties of $G$ with $g(a)=g^0(a)+A$.
+In particular from Proposition~\ref{pro:vtf}-\eqref{item-vtf}, \eqref{eq::l11} and \eqref{eq::l12}, we respectively get the compatibility condition for the Hamiltonians \eqref{eq::17bis} and the compatibility condition on the diagonal \eqref{eq::85} for $\eps$ small enough.
+As far as \eqref{eq::20} is concerned, we remark that $G(x,y)$ coincide with $G^0(x,y)+A$ when $d(x,y)$ is large.
+As far as \eqref{eq::19} is concerned, $G_x$ and $G_y$ coincide with $G^0_x$ and $G^0_y$ if $x \in J_i$ and $y\in J_j$ with $i \neq j$; hence we can apply Proposition~\ref{pro:vtf}-\eqref{item-bg}.
+In the case where $x$ and $y$ belongs to the same branch, $G (x,y)$ is a smooth function of $x-y$ when $x+y \ge 1$ (since $\zeta(r) =1$ for $r \ge 1$).
+In particular, $G_x$ and $G_y$ are bounded as soon as $|x-y|$ is so.
+Finally, when $x+y \le 1$, $(x,y)$ is in a compact set and $G_x$ and $G_y$ are also bounded. \end{proof}